getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/23.troubleshooting/doc.md

 The dashboard also speaks up:

 - "... has said nothing in N days": a webhook is configured and campaigns went out, but no event arrived.
-The webhook is not really pointed here, or its events are not ticked in the provider's dashboard.
+The webhook is not really pointed here, or its events are not checked in the provider's dashboard.
 - "Something is posting to the ... webhook": a provider is posting to a card that has no secret yet, so its events are thrown away.
 Press **Generate a secret** and paste the new URL into the provider.
 If it was not you, it goes away on its own.

 To see what a saved payload does, replay it with `bin/plugin mailroom webhook:replay <provider> <file>` (see [CLI](../cli#webhook-replay)): it names the send row it matched and what it would change.